olange/learning-service-workers/README.md

 | Background I/O or polling of webservices | Updating many rows of a local web database |
 | Processing large arrays or humungous JSON responses | Image filtering in <canvas> |

+## Learning

+* [The Basics of Web Workers](learning/basics-of-web-workers.md) Reading notes of various articles, synthesis of a 4-days [code retreat](https://github.com/olange/code-retreat/blob/master/2018/201812-cmj.md) in december 2018.

 ## Experiments

 * [01.
-Web Worker instantiation](experiments/01-instantiation/) Classic-, Module- or Embedded script
+Web Worker instantiation](experiments/01-instantiation/) Classic-, Module- or Embedded script.
 * [02.
-Async Generators](experiments/02-generators/) Single worker, delegation to multiple subworkers, async generator functions to play with
+Async Generators](experiments/02-generators/) Single worker, delegation to multiple subworkers, async generator functions to play with.
+* [03.
+Transferable objects](experiments/03-transferable/) Apply image filtering to a source image, delegating the heavy-lifting, passing the large amount of image data in/out the worker as a <code>Transferable</code> object.

 ## Articles: fundamentals